Manukau Heads

 From the heads the big ocean is clearly visible

 Berto and Werner went a couple of times with a friend to catch fish with his big boat.
-And they always left from Manukau harbour and then Nick would take his boat through these heads, cross the Manukau bar and out to the open ocean … we enjoyed a couple of times freshly caught snappers over the grill.
+They always left from Manukau harbour and then Nick would take his boat through these heads, cross the Manukau bar and out to the open ocean.
+We enjoyed a couple of times freshly caught snappers over the grill.

-Busy cleaning the fish … and then packed snappers to enjoy later
+Busy cleaning fish … and then packed snappers to enjoy later

 We took the small flight of stairs going up to the top of the lighthouse from where we could have the Waitakere ranges in full view.